 If the medicine comes in suspension form, shake well before using.

-DO NOT use silverware spoons for giving medicine.
+DO NOT use flatware spoons used for eating for giving medicine.
 They are not all the same size.
-A silverware teaspoon could be as small as a half teaspoon (2.5 mL) or as large as 2 teaspoons (10 mL).
+For example, a flatware teaspoon could be as small as one half teaspoon (2.5 mL) or as large as 2 teaspoons (10 mL).